 The remote access feature allows callers elsewhere on the private or the public network to access a Norstar system by dialing directly without going through an attendant.
-Once in the system, the remote user can use some of the system's resources.
+Once in the system, the remote user can use some of the system resources.
 The remote access must be enabled in programming before callers can use it.

-Norstar systems support remote system access on the following trunk types which may require the remote caller to enter a password for direct inward system access (DISA):
+Norstar systems support remote system access on the following trunk types which may require the remote caller to enter a COS password for direct inward system access (DISA):

 - auto-answer loop start trunks

 - auto-answer E&M trunks

-- DID trunks (by means of the DISA DN)
+- DID trunks, by means of the DISA DN

-- PRI trunks (by means of the DISA DN)
+- PRI trunks, by means of the DISA DN)

-The system resources (dialing capabilities, line pool access and feature access) that a remote user may access depends on the Class of Service (COS) assigned to them.
-See Class of Service on page 61, COS pswds on page 292 and the Modular ICS 4.0 System Coordinator Guide for more details.
+The system resources, such as dialing capabilities, line pool access and feature access, that a remote user may access depends on the Class of Service (COS) assigned to the user.
+See Class of Service on page 74, COS pswds on page 326 and the Modular ICS 5.0 System Coordinator Guide for more details.

-To use features on a Norstar system remotely, press \ followed by the feature code.
-Even if you are calling from another Norstar system, press \ instead of Feature.
+To use features on a Norstar system remotely, press ★ followed by the feature code.
+Even if you are calling from another Norstar system, press ★ instead of €.